Azure-Samples/contoso-real-estate/README-scenario-5.md

 This will run the Static Web Apps CLI emulator, listening on `http://localhost:4280`.
 You can then open this in your browser to test the application.

-**Note:** when starting the portal, the API will also start automatically so you don't need to start it separately.
-You'll need to start the Stripe service separately though to allow testing the payment flow.

 ### Running in GitHub Codespaces